F2er-WRO/Project/README.md

 txt_factory.init_usb_factory()
 txt_factory.init_camera_factory()
 ```

+## Power and Sense Management

+The robot is powered by an 8.4V 1800mAh NiMH battery pack with short circuit protection, recharged using the standard charger from the robot kit introduced earlier.

 The drive motor is initialized using the encoder motor factory.
 Additionally, a motor step counter is created and linked to the encoder motor to track the number of steps taken during movement.
 The steering mechanism is controlled by a separate servomotor, which allows the robot to adjust its direction in real time based on obstacle detection and navigation logic.

 The robot has **three ultrasonic sensors**, each connected to a different port: I1 (front), I5 (right), and I3 (left).